sailfishos/docs.sailfishos.org/Develop/Collaborate/Contribution_Example/README.md

 13\) After the work is complete, update the issue report with the findings and add a link to the pull request.

 14\) After receiving review comments, the commit is to be updated with `git commit --amend <changed_file>`.
-Then force push the branch to the personal fork via `git push origin master:master --force`.
+Then force push the branch to the personal fork via `git push origin user_agent_fixes --force`.
 Add a comment into the merge request about the updates.

-15\) The maintainer merges the patch, tags it, and comments on the original bug report the tagged version which should be in a future release.
+15\) The maintainer merges the patch and tags it.
+Then the original bug report is commented that the tagged version will be in a future release.